-Conservation Services facilitates land management services to private and public landowners throughout West Michigan.
+Conservation Services provides land management services to private and public landowners throughout West Michigan.
 We are dedicated to connecting people to nature by managing and restoring natural resources.
 Our services range from invasive species management, native plant restorations, to trail installation and much more.

 Whether your goal is to control invasive species, restore a prairie, or to attract wildlife with native plants, we can make your vision become a reality!